mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

   iteration is planned and executed
 - being **detailed** (potentially overly detailed) when describing tasks

-While doing all this thoroughly requires a bit of extra time (the iteration lead would easily be occupied a few days per week with that in addition to the time the respective experts for every topic invest to give their input), that time pays off manyfold via much improved effectiveness and the benefits of improved certainty and planability.
+Doing all this thoroughly requires a bit of extra time (the iteration lead would easily be occupied a few days per week with that in addition to the time the respective experts for each topic invest to give their input).
+However, thanks to much improved effectiveness as well as the benefits of improved certainty and planability, that time pays off manyfold.

 We have written all of the values and techniques introduced in this post in much more detail in our [playbook](/playbook) and welcome everyone to adapt these